Isaiah Whitehead

-Isaiah Whitehead (born March 8, 1995) is an American professional basketball player who last played for King Szczecin of the Polish Basketball League (PLK).
-He played college basketball for Seton Hall.
-He played for the Brooklyn Nets of the NBA in 2016–18.
+Isaiah Whitehead (born March 8, 1995) is an American former professional basketball player.
+He played college basketball for Seton Hall, and was selected in the second round of the 2016 NBA draft.
+Whitehead played for the Brooklyn Nets in the National Basketball Association (NBA) between 2016–2018.

 High school career

-Whitehead rose to prominence playing for Abraham Lincoln High School, and was a highly touted recruit coming into college.
-Whitehead played at the 2014 McDonald's All-American Boys Game, the 2014 Jordan Brand Classic, and many other prestigious tournaments in high school.
+Whitehead began his basketball career playing for Abraham Lincoln High School, and was recruited by a number of college programs.
+Whitehead played at the 2014 McDonald's All-American Boys Game, the 2014 Jordan Brand Classic, and other major tournaments in high school.
 He was labeled a five-star recruit by Rivals.com and 247Sports.com, being named Mr. New York Basketball, the recipient of the 2014 PSAL Wingate Award, Co-Most Valuable Player in the 2013 Under Armour Elite 24 game, and the highest-rated New York City recruit since 2009.

 College career

 Whitehead was named preseason Big East Rookie of the Year and made the All-Rookie Team as a freshman.
 He was twice selected as Rookie of the Week on December 8 and December 15.
 He missed nine games during the season due to a stress fracture in his right foot.

 At the conclusion of the 2015–16 regular season, Whitehead was unanimously selected to the All-Big East first team.
 He also received the Haggerty Award, given to the New York area's top men's Division I basketball player.
 Whitehead led Seton Hall to their first Big East Championship in 23 years.
 The Pirates took down Creighton, Xavier and Villanova in the final.
 Whitehead was awarded with the Tournament's Most Outstanding Player award.
 Next, the Hall earned their first NCAA berth in 10 years.
 Seton Hall was defeated by the Gonzaga Bulldogs in the first round in Denver.

 In March 2016, Whitehead declared for the NBA draft, forgoing his final two years of college eligibility.